Chairman and CEO

 Before joining Winkreative, Hank Park was an art director at Seoul design and advertising agency MNLP.
 There he worked for clients such as Converse Korea and Hermès Korea, following several years at Milan’s Inox Design.
 He joined Winkreative in 2011 and since then has worked on art direction and branding for high-end fashion store Man on the Boon, art direction for Beyond magazine for Lexus, and advertising campaigns for the Government of Thailand and Bombardier.
 Park was appointed Design Director in 2016.

 Chatri na Ranong

 Australian native Chatri na Ranong completed his bachelor’s degree in Visual Communication at Monash University in Melbourne.
-He moved to London in 2009, worked for four years as Senior Graphic Designer at luxury label Burberry, and later joined Construct, where he worked with clients across the retail, fine jewellery and hospitality sectors as the agency’s Design Director.
-He joined Winkreative in 2016 as a Senior Art Director and has been working with new business clients as well as with Genetec and Fenwick.
+He moved to London in 2009 and worked for four years as Senior Graphic Designer at luxury label Burberry.
+Later he joined Construct, where he worked with clients across the retail, fine jewellery and hospitality sectors as the agency’s Design Director.
+He joined Winkreative in 2016 as a Senior Art Director and has been working with new business clients as well as with Air Canada, Genetec and Fenwick.
 He was promoted to Design Director in January 2017.